brian14708/wh-briefings/statements-releases/2021-11/2021-11-16-a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-the-situation-in-nicaragua.md

 modified_time: 2021-11-16 19:19:49-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/16/a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-the-situation-in-nicaragua/
 published_time: 2021-11-16 14:45:33-05:00
-title: A Message to the Congress on the Continuation of the National Emergency with Respect to the Situation in Nicaragua
+title: "A Message to the Congress on the Continuation of the National Emergency with\
+  \ Respect to the Situation in\_Nicaragua"
 ---

 TO THE CONGRESS OF THE UNITED STATES: